Classification of all constant solutions of ${\rm SU}(2)$ Yang-Mills equations with arbitrary current in pseudo-Euclidean space ${\mathbb R}^{p,q}$: Conclusions.

-Note that we can consider nonconstant solutions of Yang-Mills equations in the form of series of perturbation theory using all constant solutions as a zeroth approximation.
-The problem reduces to solving systems of linear partial differential equations.
-This will allow us to give a local classification of all solutions of the classical $\SU(2)$ Yang-Mills equations.
-The results of this paper are new and can be used to solve some problems in particle physics, in particular, in describing physical vacuum \cite{Actor, Gr, Ja, nian}.
+We can consider nonconstant solutions of Yang--Mills equations in the form of series of perturbation theory using all constant solutions as a zeroth approximation.
+For the first approximation, the problem reduces to solving the system of linear partial differential equations with constant coefficients.
+For the second and subsequent approximations, the problem reduces to solving the systems of linear partial differential equations with variable coefficients.
+These facts can help us to give a local classification of all (nonconstant) solutions of the classical $\SU(2)$ Yang--Mills equations with an arbitrary non-Abelian current.
+The results of this paper are new and can be used to solve some problems in particle physics, in particular, to describe physical vacuum \cite{Actor, Gr, Ja, nian}.
 In this paper, we discuss mathematical structures and constructions.
 Relating the proposed mathematical constructions to real world objects goes beyond the scope of this investigation.
-The explicit formulas for constant solutions are fundamental for the Yang-Mills field and should be interesting for physicists.
-We plan to obtain classification and explicit form of all constant solutions of the Dirac-Yang-Mills equations using results of this paper for the case of Minkowski space.
-Another interesting task is to obtain results on all constant solutions of the Yang-Mills equations in the case of the Lie group $\SU(3)$, which is important for describing strong interactions.
+An interesting task is to generalize the results of this paper to the case of the Lie group $\SU(3)$ or, more generally, the Lie group $\SU(N)$.
+The same problems can be considered on curved manifolds.